Joyful-Childhood-Care/website/src/content/pages/get-involved.md

 title: Get Involved
 ---

-Add ways that people can get involved
+Some more details about ways people can get involved.
+What are some common ongoing volunteer opportunities?

-- Volunteering
-- Donating